Seattle Campus Resources

 Campus Amenities

 Enjoy the benefits of meeting with classmates to work on projects or study together in one of our resource and lounge areas.
-Students can reserve space for individual study and small group meetings during weekday business hours by visiting the 225 Front Desk or by calling 206.467.5481.
+Students can reserve space for individual study and small group meetings during weekday business hours by visiting the 225 Front Desk or by using spaces.northeastern.edu

 Free tea and coffee is available to students in each of our café areas.
 Just remember to bring your own cup!

-Laptop computers, tablets, textbooks, and other equipment are available for check out while you study on campus via the 225 Front Desk.
+Laptop computers, tablets, textbooks, and other equipment are available for check out while you study on campus via the IT Service Center on the 3rd floor of 225.

 Husky Card and Campus Access